How to Give Brand Accounts Permission to Whitelist Your TikTok Content

 Food for thought: every piece of creator content is a potential ad.

-And so influencer whitelisting is a valuable next step for brands that want to maximize working with creators.
+And so influencer whitelisting is a valuable next step for brands that want to maximize the ROI of their creator campaigns.

 For example, white-label ads allow you to build campaigns without filming or editing a frame of content.
 You already have existing creatives proven to perform organically.
-That’s huge time and resources saved.
+That’s huge time saved.

 Influencer whitelisting is a cost-effective advertising opportunity by default.
 That said, how well Spark Ads perform versus other social ads is telling.